yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

    - **Application Type**: Node.js Application

-   - **Subscription**: Use the same subscription you have been using throughout the lab
+   - **Subscription**: Use the same subscription you have been using throughout the lab.

-   - **Resource Group**: Use the existing resource group fabmedical-SUFFIX
+   - **Resource Group**: Use the existing resource group fabmedical-SUFFIX.

-   - **Location**: Use the same location you have been using throughout the lab
+   - **Location**: Use the same location you have been using throughout the lab.

-5. When both resources have deployed, locate them in your resource group
+5. When both resources have deployed, locate them in your resource group.

     ![A screenshot of the Azure Portal showing the new Application Insights resources in the resource group.](media/Ex4-Task4.5.png)